 Current Volunteer Update – Post Lockdown

-We are aware that many regular volunteers will have changed circumstances as we come out of the lockdown in April 2021.
+We are aware that many regular volunteers will have changed circumstances as we approach the 2022 season.
 We know some are unable to return to Blackwell Sailing, while others can’t wait to return.
 Also, we would like to invite back previous volunteers who happen now to be more free than they were before the pandemic, as well as all our regular volunteers preparing to return as we welcome you back.

 - Your name.